bkulenko/memegen/README.md

 - `make run` runs the service locally

-- `make local` runs the service in local docker container
+- `make local` rebuilds docker container and runs it locally on port 4000